Chapter Text

 Neither of them are intact.
 They’re both cracked open along all their edges, fractures painfully visible—an instance of sheer, naked vulnerability.
 If either were to reach out this instant and feel, like a devout, the bleeding stigmata upon the other, they would gladly welcome the touch.

-His breath struggles brokenly out of him, and Mark is doing all he can to still himself.
+His breath struggles brokenly out of him, and it is clear Mark is doing all he can to still himself.
 There is a sheen to his eyes that gleams like pearly beads in the soft moonlight, and she knows he longs nothing more than to reach out to her.
 To his credit, he does manage to slip the ring back on her finger, trembling just like he was the first time he did it.
 A flicker of a feather-light déjà vu.
 Then everything else melts as she leans into him, arms looping around his neck until they’re buried into each other, ribs against ribs, bones slotting like puzzle pieces.
 Mark stops breathing altogether, and for a second she fears she has crushed the air out of him—but then he's slipping one arm around her waist while the other desperately cradles her shoulder.
 As closely as she clings to him, as tightly as he holds her, it is remarkable that matter does not cede, that the bounds of reality force them to remain two separate beings.

 “Please, please, please,” he begs, muffled against her shoulder.
 “Don’t think that.
 Not for a second.
 Never doubt it.
 Never.
 It was real.
 We were real.
 We are, we are-”